 - 1 large white onion cut into ½-inch slices

-Serve with potato salad, potatoes, or rice, or serve as an appetizer.
+- Serve with potato salad, potatoes, or rice, as an appetizer.